AT89/Townboard/bulletin/Captains log.md

    --Does not create the post though..

 ##7/5/2016
-    --does not create new post, need to check now that it is nested --need to add string to comment for image
-    --new comment is not working, stuck on the controller defining new
+    CHECK--does not create new post, need to check now that it is nested CHECK--need to add string to comment for image CHECK--new comment is not working, stuck on the controller defining new --Need to add users, use devise
+    --Need to work on EDIT of CRUD
+    --Add Validation, limit chars to title to 50 chars